 Per Resolution 2011-12, effective October 31, 2011, new electric service customers connecting to the system will not be required to pay a Capital Improvement Charge (CIC) for one year from the effective date.
-Please contact Customer Solutions Key Accounts to determine the status of the CIC Charges as it will be evaluated every year.
+Please contact Customer Service Key Accounts to determine the status of the CIC Charges as it will be evaluated every year.

 The developer shall be responsible for the cost of the conduits and transformer pads installed by FPUA’s contractor, these may also be included in the above invoice.